tawi1/Tile-Prefab-Placer/docs/source/modes.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 * **Show intersected objects** : intersected objects will be highlighted.
-	* **Intersected objects color** : the color of the intersected objects highlighting.
+	* **Intersected objects color** : the colour of the intersected objects highlighting.

-| **Check intesection for Overlay** : intersections for overlay objects will be detected by the raycast.
+| **Check intesection for Overlay** : intersections for overlay objects are detected by the raycast.

 Other settings
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-| **Report translate result** : on/off translate result report in the console.
+| **Report translate result** : on/off moving result report in the console.
-| **Hide source selected objects** : source objects will be hidden for the time of the translating.
+| **Hide source selected objects** : source objects will be hidden for the duration of the moving process.
-| **Move intersected to source position** : objects will be moved to the initial position if they have an intersection.
+| **Move intersected to source position** : objects will be moved to the start position if they have an intersection.

-* **Delayed heavy calculation** : calculation of intersections will be delayed with a huge amount of objects.
+* **Delayed heavy calculation** : calculation of intersections will be delayed with a large number of objects.
-		* **Heavy calculation object amount** : amount of objects to start a delay.
+		* **Heavy calculation object count** : count of objects to start a delay.
 		* **Calculation delay duration** : duration of the delay after a position change.

 Snap settings
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 * **Snap to grid**
-	* **Snap grid enabled** : snapping on the grid.
+	* **Snap grid enabled** : snap to the grid.
 		* **Cell offset** : value of offset in grid cells.
 		* **Custom Y Snap** : custom snapping value for Y axis.

 	* **Snap grid disabled:**
 		* **Translate snap type** : custom snapping.
-			* **Snap translate** : offset of translation will be snapped.
+			* **Snap translate** : translation offset will be snapped.
 			* **Snap position** : position of translated objects will be snapped.
 		* **Snap value**

-| **Lock Y Axis** : when moving objects, the Y axis will be locked.
+| **Lock Y Axis** : when moving objects, the Y axis is locked.

 	.. note::
-		Moving a huge amount of objects can take a very long time.
+		Moving a large number of objects can take a very long time.

-		To quickly move a huge amount of objects, turn on `Can replace` mode and turn off `Show intersected objects`.
+		To quickly move a large number of objects, turn on `Can replace` mode and turn off `Show intersected objects`.
 	|
 	.. image:: images/modes/TranslateMode/TranslateModeExample1.png
 	`Translate mode example 1.`